OpenDDS/OpenDDS/docs/ios.md

 OpenSSL build.

-OpenSSL builds for iOS simulators are not as well-supported, and require minor modifications to the generated makefile.
+OpenSSL builds for iOS simulators are not as well-supported, and require a minor modification to the generated makefile.
 To build OpenSSL for iOS simulators, set the following environment variables:

 ```Shell